-A unique issue that doesn’t get enough attention is what I call the activity-to-mass constraint.
+One issue that doesn't get enough attention is what I call the activity-to-mass constraint.
 Gummies have limited room for actives once you account for the gel system, sweeteners, acids, flavors, and processing aids.
-Ashwagandha often asks for enough payload that it can start to push the gummy matrix right to the edge of what it can physically tolerate.
+Ashwagandha often asks for a payload heavy enough to push the gummy matrix to the edge of what it can physically tolerate.

 The dose-density problem (where most gummy headaches begin)

-With gummies, every extra milligram of powder changes the behavior of the batch.
-Increase the ashwagandha load and you’re not just “boosting the formula”-you’re changing viscosity, depositing performance, and the way the gummy sets.
+Every extra milligram of powder changes the batch's behavior.
+Increase the ashwagandha load and you're not just “boosting the formula”—you're changing viscosity, depositing performance, and how the gummy sets.

-• Higher solids load can drive viscosity up, which makes depositing inconsistent and increases weight variation risk.
+- Higher solids load drives viscosity up, making depositing inconsistent and increasing weight variation risk.

-• Bigger gummies can make moisture equilibration harder, increasing the chance of stickiness, sweating, or gradual hardening.
+- Bigger gummies make moisture equilibration harder, raising the chance of stickiness, sweating, or gradual hardening.

 Why “assay” isn't enough for gummy-grade ashwagandha

-Most people focus on the extract’s marker content and stop there.
-In gummy production, the extract’s physical behavior matters just as much as its numbers on a certificate of analysis.
+Most people focus on the extract's marker content and stop there.
+In gummy production, the extract's physical behavior matters just as much as its numbers on a COA.
 A powder that performs well in capsules can cause real trouble in gummies.

 Water activity is the stability lever most teams underestimate